-- 3.11 The proposal includes implementing a leaner approach to administering the Flintshire County Council Medical Panel.
-The panel has seen an increase in applications in the last twelve months.
-This has not been an increase in cases where re-housing is urgent and necessary.
+3.11 The proposal includes implementing a leaner approach to administering the Flintshire County Council Medical Panel.
 The award of medical points can be perceived as a way to increase points for applicants and therefore increase the chance of being allocated a property.
-Some medical forms are submitted and are not awarded any points.
+The panel has seen an increase in applications in the last twelve months but not an increase in cases where re-housing is urgent and necessary.
 This increase in forms has put a strain on the medical panel and incurred additional pressure on staff time attending and managing the panel.
-A lean review has been undertaken which has analysed the current process and costs and benchmarked with neighbouring Local Authorities. - 3.12 Implementing the recommendations from the review would realise an estimated £3,500 reduction in annual costs of medical panel.
-The review proposes a new form which is simpler to complete and makes a clear link between the medical need and the current housing situation.
-The review also suggests that lower level issues be assessed by the Housing Asset Officer and Housing Occupational Therapist.
-The review suggests that better use is made of internal expertise including mental health services and Occupational Therapy.
-This is particularly relevant as some doctors have started applying a charge for supporting letters.
+A lean review has been undertaken which has analysed the current process and costs and benchmarked with neighbouring Local Authorities.

+3.12 By simplifying the forms and making better use of internal resources (such as occupational therapists) the review would realise an estimated £3,500 reduction in annual costs of medical panel.
 These changes would be supported by a robust appeals process.